 Summitt Elementary hosts an early childhood program for 4 year olds to prepare them for Kindergarten.
 Learn more to see if your child qualifies.

-The public school program for young children, ages 3-5, is called the Preschool Program for Children with Disabilities.
-Summitt Elementary hosts a PPCD program.
-Learn more about PPCD and find out how to qualify from Texas First.
+The public school program for young children, ages 3-5, is called the Early Childhood Special Education Program.
+Summitt Elementary hosts an ECSE program.
+Learn more about ECSE and find out how to qualify from Texas First.

 This public school program helps children with unique needs to increase their quality of life, improve their self esteem and improve their functioning.
 Learn more on AISD’s website about the Life Skills Program.